Yes, you will need an ISBN when you self-publish a print book.

 There is also a sense that you are in control because you can use the same ISBN on every publishing platform you use.

 Except that publishing platforms and online retailers don’t necessarily play the same game, especially when it comes to ebooks.

 On Amazon, you can’t use an ISBN because it uses an ASIN (Amazon Standard Identification Number) to identify Kindle ebooks.
 Amazon is also usually listed as the publisher.

 So you can have an ISBN for most epub versions you publish, but sales from your biggest selling outlet, Amazon, won’t count because you can’t use your ISBN.

-Are free ISBNs a better choice?
+Is a free ISBN a better choice?

 Well, yes.
-They are free which is one big plus.
+They are free, which is one big plus.

 When you check your Amazon Author page, there is a tab to check your NPD Bookscan data.

 Both Google and Bing use an ISBN database to return results for all books in print as well as ebooks and audiobooks.

 What’s the best option for ISBNs?

 Do you really require an ISBN?
 There is no right or wrong answer.

-If you want to be in control of your book publishing, and you can afford the considerable extra cost, you might think about buying an ISBN.
+If you want to be in control of your book publishing and you can afford the considerable extra cost, you might think about buying an ISBN.

 Also, if you have existing titles and change the ISBN, you will lose your book’s data and basically be starting from scratch with a new book.

 The only downside is that your book sales will not be calculated as a total across all retailers.

 But unless you are selling hundreds of print book copies a week, this will not be much of an issue.

-There are more worthwhile expenses such as book covers, editing and book promotion that can help get book sales.
+There are more worthwhile expenses, such as book covers, editing, and book promotion, that can help get book sales.

-It is impossible now to track every book and every sale, which was the case in 1970 when the ISBN was introduced.
+It is impossible now to track every book and every sale, which was the case in 1970.

 Amazon assigns an Amazon Standard Identification Number (ASIN) number to ebooks.

-If you sell print book copies on Amazon and Barnes & Noble, does it really matter what number is on the back of each copy?
+If you sell print book copies on Amazon and Barnes & Noble, does it matter what number is on the back of each copy?

-So why fret about a different number on the small percentage of sales that come from Apple, Nook and Kobo?
+So why fret about a different number on the small percentage of sales from Apple, Nook, and Kobo?

-In all honesty, I have never worried about what numbers or codes are on my books.
-I am never going to sell enough to threaten Ian Rankin or James Patterson, so why spend a lot of time and money on them.
+I will never sell enough to threaten Ian Rankin or James Patterson, so why would I spend a lot of money on a number?